TrrLrr/BusMall/journal.md

 Dec 20: Another relatively easy day during lab.
 I had my chart printing already, so implementing the local storage wasn't too difficult.
 I even got around to finishing the main stretch goal, although there is one little issue with my chart double printing when the page reloads.
 I need to refactor some of my code, as I think my mark up is a but bloated and theres a better way I could deal with the DOM.

 Dec 21: Most of lab today was spent talking to my project group about what our plans are over the next week.
 I also spent a fair amount of time reading documentation and messing around with the web audio api, as we'll be using it heavily in our application.
 BusMall is already functioning, however I do want to style it a bit more.

+Dec 22: Spent lab today working on wire framing our project, and doing the merge conflict exercise.
+That didn't go quite as smoothly as I had hoped, but I feel like we all have a bit of a better understanding about how to collaborate via GitHub.
+Still need to work on styling of BusMall.